software-students-fall2024/software-engineering-fall-2024-5-final-final-project/README.md

    - Fully containerized with its own `Dockerfile` and an integrated CI/CD pipeline

 2. **Frontend**:
-   - A lightweight Flask app serving a user-friendly interface
+   - A Flask app serving a user-friendly interface
    - Proxies API requests to the backend for seamless integration
    - Includes interactive forms and modals for updating budgets and managing expenses